In a typical boss fight, the player fights a lone, powerful target (possibly accompanied by a few regular Mooks

 A Wolfpack boss is a bit trickier.
-In this case, the player faces two or more enemy characters who aren't quite powerful enough to be bosses when alone, but attack together to overwhelm the player with multiple powerful attacks and abilities.
+In this case, the player faces three or more enemy characters who aren't quite powerful enough to be bosses when alone, but attack together to overwhelm the player with multiple powerful attacks and abilities.
 Wolfpack bosses tend to be strategically different from other boss battles because the player has to decide which one to attack first, and has to deal with being attacked multiple times per turn.

 One thing that can work in the player's favor here, unlike a normal boss fight, is that the going may get easier as the enemies fall one by one.
 However, it can also work the other way around, where killing one enemy just makes the survivors get angry and fight harder

 The Psycho Rangers

 are a common example of this.
 Compare Dual Boss

 .
 Contrast Duel Boss

 where the boss takes your character out of your group for one-on-one.
-Relies on the aversion of Conservation of Ninjutsu
+For the non-boss version involving ordinary enemies, see Multi-Mook Melee

 open/close all folders